itsjesushx/TheSushiRoles/README.md

 Everyone will know if the Tie Breaker was involved in the Meeting or not.\
 \
 **NOTE**
-- Impostor, Neutral or Crewmate roles can have this Modifier
+This is a Global Modifier, meaning everyone can have it
 - There can only be on player with this Modifier

 ### Game Options